-Coordination System for Factory Automation
+22 Coordination System for Factory Automation

-- 33 In current factories, various facilities and equipment with different standards, of different - 34 generations, and by different vendors, coexist in the same site.
-This heterogeneous factory - as environment is known as Brownfield (Hantel, et al.[15] [15][8]).
-Such networks must consider - 36 various wireless interfaces, which include Wi-Fi, Bluetooth, Zigbee, WirelessHART, ISA100.11a, IO- - 37 Link Wireless, LPWA, and so onSuch networks must accommodate various wireless interfaces.
-IEC - 38 has produced coexistence guidelines for manually configuring wireless systems and networks for - 39 co-existence (IEC 62657-1:2017 [9]-[[9][9], IEC 62657-2 [10]-[10][10]).
-In order to overcome the - 40 variable environment for wireless communications (see "Radio Environment within Factories" - 41 below), coordination as described in "Coordination among wireless systems in unlicensed bands"

-- 1 below may prove superior to static configuration of network elements for co-existence.
-The same - 2 concept is drafted in the IEC 62657-4 ED1 [11] [11] and the associated architecture is drafted in the - 3 IEC 62657-3 [16] The same concept is also discussed in IEC 62657-4 ED1 [11].
+- 23 In current factories, various facilities and equipment with different standards, of different - 24 generations, and by different vendors, coexist in the same site.
+This heterogeneous factory - 25 environment is known as Brownfield (Hantel, et al.[15]).
+Such networks must consider various - 26 wireless interfaces, which include Wi-Fi, Bluetooth, Zigbee, WirelessHART, ISA100.11a, IO-Link - 27 Wireless, LPWA, and so on.
+IEC has produced coexistence guidelines for manually configuring - 28 wireless systems and networks for co-existence (IEC 62657-1:2017 [9], IEC 62657-2 [10]).
+In order - 29 to overcome the variable environment for wireless communications (see "Radio Environment - 30 within Factories" below), coordination as described in "Coordination among wireless systems in - 31 unlicensed bands" below may prove superior to static configuration of network elements for co- - 32 existence.
+The same concept is drafted in the IEC 62657-4 ED1 [11] and the associated architecture - 33 is drafted in the IEC 62657-3 [16].

-4 Radio Environment within Factories
+Radio Environment within Factories

-- 5 Some factory applications require reliable, low-latency, and low-jitter data transmission compared - 6 with applications in other environments, like offices and homes.
-Furthermore, measurement results - 7 show that some factories are facing difficulties due to the severe environment for wireless - 8 communications and/or existence of uncoordinated and independent systems in the same space.
+- 35 Some factory applications require reliable, low-latency, and low-jitter data transmission compared - 36 with applications in other environments, like offices and homes.
+Furthermore, measurement results - 37 show that some factories are facing difficulties due to the severe environment for wireless - 38 communications and/or existence of uncoordinated and independent systems in the same space.

-9 (a) Severe Environment for Wireless Communications
+(a) Severe Environment for Wireless Communications

-- 10 Two main sources of impairment to radio signals within the factory environment cause - 11 unpredictable variations to channel capacity, namely: - 1.
+- Two main sources of impairment to radio signals within the factory environment cause unpredictable variations to channel capacity, namely: - 3 1.
 Fluctuation of signal strength - 2.
-Electromagnetic interference - 14 Following are examples of such impairments observed within the factory environment.
+Electromagnetic interference - 5 Following are examples of such impairments observed within the factory environment.

-Example of Fluctuation of Signal Strength
+6 Example of Fluctuation of Signal Strength

-- 16 Figure 3 illustrates an environment in which the measurements of Figure 4 were - 17 collected.
-The line of sight between the transmitter and the receiver was not blocked by any - 18 obstacle during measurement.
+- 7 Figure 3 illustrates an environment in which the measurements of Figure 4 were collected.
+The line - 8 of sight between the transmitter and the receiver was not blocked by any obstacle during - 9 measurement.